Added Sugar: Ensuring Public Access to the Unsweetened Facts

 Our nation's health is at stake.
 Americans need access to the facts, so that we can make informed decisions about added sugar in our diet.
 There are several things policymakers can do to help make this happen.
 Here are three that UCS experts think should be prioritized:

 - Revising the Dietary Guidelines for Americans to include suggested restrictions on added sugar.
 This was among the 2015 recommendations of the Dietary Guidelines Advisory Council (DGAC), and UCS has testified in favor of adopting this recommendation.
+UPDATE: The final version of the Dietary Guidelines, released in January 2016, did include a recommendation to restrict added sugar to 10 percent of daily caloric intake.

 - Listing added sugar on the Nutrition Facts Label required by the FDA on most packaged foods.
 The label revision proposed by the FDA in 2014 includes a line for added sugar, but industry has pushed back hard against this proposal in its public comments—in sharp contrast to overwhelmingly positive comments from scientists and public health experts..